-Housing & homelessness section data is presented for Suburban Cook County.
+Housing & homelessness data in this section is presented for Suburban Cook County.

-Most Suburban Cook County households own their homes and live in detached single-family homes, though homeownership rates are lower for Black and Latine households
+Most Suburban Cook County households own their homes and live in detached single-family homes

 There are approximately 1 million housing units in Suburban Cook County, 93% of which are occupied.
 Of these occupied units, 72% (673,700) are owner-occupied, while the remaining 28% (262,630) are renter-occupied.
 Most of the recent growth in Suburban Cook County households was attributable to an increase in homeowner households, which grew from 645,800 in 2017 to 673,700 in 2022 (+27,900 households).
 Over the same period, the number of renter households decreased by 1,300.